zhouhanjiang/iterm2-zmodem/README.md

 0. Install lrzsz on OSX: `brew install lrzsz`
 1. Save the `iterm2-send-zmodem.sh` and `iterm2-recv-zmodem.sh` scripts in `/usr/local/bin/`
-2. Set up Triggers in iTerm 2 like so:
+2. Set up Triggers(Perferences->Profiles->Advanced) in iTerm 2 like so:

 <pre>
     Regular expression: rz waiting to receive.\*\*B0100